GitHubChengPeng/homepage/_pages/about.md

 ## Biography

-Peng Cheng is a lecturer in the Department of Computer and Information Science at Southwest University, China.
+Peng Cheng is a lecturer in the [Faculty of Computer and Information Science](http://cis.swu.edu.cn/) at Southwest University, China.

 Peng has conducted research focused on safeguarding privacy in the context of data mining.
 In contemporary society, there is a growing necessity to exchange a greater volume of data among individuals